-The application route is shown on the photos below and starts at Hill Farm, Felmersham Road, Carlton at approximate grid reference SP96365634 goes south east along footpath A7 then turns south to end at Pavenham Road, Carlton near Braehead Cottages at approximate grid reference SP97265553.
-The route is shown as a footpath on OS Maps and the online Definitive Map.
+The application route is shown on the photos below and starts on the Felmersham Road, Carlton at approximate grid reference SP96615657 goes in a generally south east direction through Lodge Farm to end at footpath A7 Carlton & Chellington at approximate grid reference SP96835604.
+The route is not shown on OS Maps and is not on the online Definitive Map.